Many or all companies we feature compensate us. Compensation and editorial

 Deferment suspends your student loan payments.
 This is most common when you’re in school at least half-time or for a few months after graduation.

-You don’t make payments on the loan during a deferment period, but interest still accrues.
+You don’t make loan payments during a deferment period, but interest still accrues.
 Deferment is available for federal and some private student loans.

 Forbearance